RavEngine/RavEngine/deps/RGL/README.md

   - most calls map directly to their platform-specific counterparts
   - If only one backend is enabled (default for Apple platforms), all virtual function calls dissapear
 - Runtime shader compilation via compiler library
+- Automatically-managed resource barriers (when using Vulkan or DX12)

 ### What it is not
 - A game engine.
 See [RavEngine](https://github.com/RavEngine/RavEngine) if that is what you are looking for.